Derivation of Invariant Varieties of Periodic Points from Singularity Confinement in the case of Toda Map: Application to some maps

-Since we have chosen the function $DX^{(2)}$ as the additional condition for the parametrization of $\Sigma_x$, the number of steps of the SC increased from 3 to 5.
-This change unables us to decide the IVPPs of period 2.
+Finally we remark that, since we have chosen the function $D_x^{(2)}$ as the additional condition for the parametrization of $\Sigma_x$, the steps of the SC increased from 3 to 5.
+This change precludes the decision of the IVPPs of period 2.
 However we can always impose periodicity conditions to find the IVPP of each period separately.
-For instance, for the period 2 case, we can manipulate the periodicity conditions directly, and find that the points on the intersection of the following three surfaces
+For instance, in the period 2 case, we can manipulate the periodicity conditions directly, and find, after battle with computer, that some points on the intersection of the following three hypersurfaces

 satisfy the period 2 conditions.